-- Review and report on the materials submitted by response provider; - Participate in accreditation visits and related activities in accordance with the UK Standard and policies of the NI; - Maintain confidentiality with respect to information gained from OSRO's during the accreditation process;
+- Review and report on the materials submitted by response provider; - Participate in accreditation visits and related activities.

-- Return all materials received from an applicant; and - Act in the best interest of the provider and the NI and in accordance with good professional conduct.
+- Maintain confidentiality with respect to information gained from OSRO's during the accreditation process; - Return all materials received from an applicant; and - Act in the best interest of the provider and the NI and in accordance with good professional conduct.